chiawen0104/Zeczec_fundraising/README.md

 # Introduction
-10 Programming assignments and final project of Data Science and Social Inquiry, 2021 fall, NTUECON.
+10 Programming assignments and final project of Data Science and Social Inquiry, NTUECON, 2021 fall.